VW's Audi steps up collaboration with Chinese tech groups

-FRANKFURT Volkswagen's (VOWG_p.DE) luxury car unit Audi has agreed to deepen collaboration with Chinese internet technology groups to offer more digital services in the world's largest car market.
+FRANKFURT (Reuters) - Volkswagen's (VOWG_p.DE) luxury car unit Audi has agreed to deepen collaboration with Chinese internet technology groups to offer more digital services in the world's largest car market.

 Audi and FAW-Volkswagen, VW's joint venture with FAW Car Co Ltd (000800.SZ), have signed letters of intent with Alibaba (BABA.N), Baidu (BIDU.O) and Tencent (0700.HK), Audi said on Sunday.
 Financial terms were not disclosed.